 The Charter Operating Credit Agreement provides for a \$1.5 billion senior secured revolving line of credit, a continuation of the existing \$5.0 billion term loan facility (which was refinanced with new term loans in April 2007) ("Replacement Existing Term Loan"), and a \$1.5 billion new term loan facility (the "New Term Loan") which was funded in March and April 2007.
 Borrowings under the Charter Operating Credit Agreement bear interest at a variable interest rate based on either LIBOR or a base rate, plus in either case, an applicable margin.
 The applicable margin for LIBOR loans under the Replacement Existing Term Loan, the New Term Loan, and revolving loans is 2.00% above LIBOR.
 The revolving line of credit commitments terminate on March 6, 2013.
-The Replacement Existing Term Loan and the New Term Loan are subject to amortization at 1% of their initial principal amount per annum and amortization commences on March 31, 2008.
-The remaining principal amount of the Replacement Existing Term Loan and the New Term Loan is financial covenants requiring Charter Operating to maintain a quarterly consolidated leverage ratio not to exceed 4 to 1.
+The Replacement Existing Term Loan and the New Term Loan are subject to amortization at 1% of their initial principal amount of the Replacement Existing Term Loan and the New Term Loan will be due on March 6, 2014.
+The Charter Operating Credit Agreement contains financial covenants requiring Charter Operating to maintain a quarterly consolidated leverage ratio not to exceed 5 to 1 and a first lien leverage ratio not to exceed 4 to 1.